Artist Bio

 Artist Statement

 My work delves into themes of memory, connections, and nostalgia.
 Using carefully curated found photographs as collage elements, I investigate how my personal recollections resonate with those of others.
-I work with forgotten photographs often gathered from dusty thrift shops that I feel inexplicably connected to.
-In my mixed media collages, I seek to draw parallels between the captured moments in these images and my own memories—real or imagined—creating a tapestry of intertwined experiences over time.
+I work with forgotten photographs often gathered from dusty thrift shops that I feel connected to.
+In my mixed media collages, I seek to draw parallels between the captured moments in these images and my own memories to create a series of intertwined experiences over time.

 Patterns, layers, and repeated imagery in my artworks serve as visual metaphors to illustrate memories over time—adding and removing, sometimes blurred or influenced, fragments of images are cut, torn and collaged onto paper to create a composition intuitively.

-Ultimately, I seek to evoke a nostalgic and emotional response in viewers, inviting them to connect with their own memories.
-By borrowing aspects from the memories captured in found photographs, I reinterpret and weave them into my artistic narrative, fostering a shared experience that bridges personal recollections with collective emotions.
+Ultimately, I seek to evoke a nostalgic response in viewers, inviting them to connect with their own memories.
+By borrowing aspects from the memories captured in found photographs, I reinterpret and weave them into new narratives, fostering a shared experience that bridges personal recollections with collective emotions.